mirjSolution/ChatTime/readme.md

 - Developed using Expo.
 - Chat conversations stored in Google Firestore Database.
 - Users can pick and send images from the phone’s image library.
-- Users take pictures with the device’s camera app, and send them.
+- Users take pictures with the device’s camera app, and send it.
 - Images stored in Firebase Cloud Storage.
 - Read and send the user’s location data.